GoodMem

 Binary Content (originalContentB64)

-For binary files like PDFs, images, or Word documents, encode the file as base64:
+For binary files like PDFs, images, or Word documents, encode the file as base64 when using JSON requests:

 {